johnathanvman/F6/index.md

 							choose([".",".",".",".
 CDOM laughs at SUB as she tries to catch her breath."," of the fleshy noose."," from DOM's fleshy grip."," and rub her sore neck from a safe distance."," and catch her breath."])
 						)
 					}
 					Entrys.push("CDOM's tongue flings out at SUB and latches on!
-SUB is almost pulled to the ground before breaking free!")
+SUBSHORT is almost pulled to the ground before breaking free!")
 				}
 				if(unit(s[1]).Tags[0] == "Batgirl" && unit(s[1]).flying){
 					Entrys.push("CDOM lets go of a rock while flying above, it crashes into SUB's shoulder!")